The Sailfish program introduces 5 to 10 year olds to sailing and other water sports. See the Sailfish page for more information.

 - Non-Members: Add $40 non-member boat fee for each session

 - Pre-Season: $50

 Walk-in registration for all Learn to Sail, Youth Sailing and Junior Fleet sessions will be held on Monday, May 30th from 11AM-2PM and Sunday, June 19th from 11AM-1PM at Willow Bank Yacht Club.
-Register online for Junior Sailing Lessons or Junior Fleet (Race Team).
+Register online for Learn to Sail or Youth Sailing or Junior Fleet (Race Team).
 Paper registration forms can be submitted by fax, email or regular mail:

 - By fax: (315) 655-2432

 - By mail: PO Box 321, Cazenovia, NY 13035

 - All participants must wear a properly sized US Coast Guard approved Type III life vest when on the water.

 - Junior sailors must be at least 8 years of age and must be able to swim 100 feet with any stroke(s) and then put on a lifejacket while treading water.

 - Sailors will get wet on some days and completely soaked on others.
 Wind breakers, rain jackets, and/or rain pants can make sailing a lot more fun on cooler days, especially early in the season when the lake is cold.

 - All of our instructional programs adhere to the Junior Sailing Curriculum of US Sailing.
 The programs are designed to cover a large volume of material, yet preserve the feeling of a vacation activity.
 Sailors are allowed to learn at their own pace.